 The net is so big, what can I tell you?
-Here are some of my favorite sites.
-Explore!
-Keep clicking!
+When we set up this web site it was harder to find interesting sites than it is now, so I linked some of my favorite sites.
+You'll do better nowadays with links your facebook or twitter friends send, or things like StumbleUpon.com.
+Just in case, here are some links that are still active after all these years.
 I set these up to open in new windows, so you can surf as far as you want and come right back here.

 An amazing site -- beautiful visually, well written, thoughtful, and a treasure trove of links to explore (San Antonio to Florence to Paris in three clicks).
 If you start browsing through here, don't be surprised if it's 2 AM the next time you look up: The Artchive, formerly the Texas Net Museum of Art